 A common side effect observed in women who have ginseng tea during pregnancy is diarrhoea.
-It is typically known to cause two or three watery stools during the day after consumptions.
-Diarrhoea leads to dehydration, which adversely affects the fetus.
+It is typically known to cause watery stools during the day after consumption.
+Diarrhoea leads to dehydration, which can adversely affect the foetus.
 If you experience diarrhoea after consuming ginseng tea, visit the doctor immediately and drink plenty of water to keep your body hydrated.

 4. Disturbs Sleep